-Now, we can show that the protocol indeed simulates the noisy POVM with elements $A^{1/2}_{i|a}$.
+In this section, we show that the protocol indeed simulates the noisy POVM with elements $A^{1/2}_{i|a}$.
 We have to show that

-where we restate the definitions from the main text:
+We also restate the definitions from the main text here:

-It is important to recognize that the function $p(i|a, \lam)$ is constant in each octant of the chosen coordinate frame since it only depends on the signs of the components of $\lam$.
-Intuitively speaking, we collect all the measurement results from one octant of the coordinate frame together.
+It is important to recognize that the function $p(i|a, \lam)$ is constant in each octant of the rotated coordinate frame $x', y', z'$ since $\vec{v}_{s_xs_ys_z}$ is given by $s_k=\sgn{(\lam \cdot \vec{k}')}$ for $k\in \{x,y,z\}$.
+Intuitively speaking, we collect all the measurement results from one octant of the rotated frame together.
 This coarse-graining of the parent POVM can be calculated when we integrate over all vectors $\lam$ in the corresponding octant.
-We denote this as the observable $G_{s_xs_ys_z}$ that becomes (calculation in Appendix~\ref{integrals}):
+We denote this as the operator $G_{s_xs_ys_z}$ that becomes (calculation in the next Subsection~\ref{integrals}):

-This observable behaves like a noisy measurement in the direction of the corresponding vector $\vec{v}_{s_xs_ys_z}$.
+This operator behaves like a noisy measurement in the direction of the corresponding vector $\vec{v}_{s_xs_ys_z}$.
 Using this, the above integration reduces to:

-where we again note that the conditional probabilities $p(i|a, \lam)$ only depend on the signs of $\lam$, denoted as $s_k$ for $k=x,y,z$.
+where we again note that the conditional probabilities $p(i|a, \lam)$ only depend on the signs of $\lam$ in the rotated frame.
 Now we can evaluate the right-hand side of this equation.
+We obtain: